First In Vivo CRISPR Gene-Editing Trial Restores Sight in Patients With Rare Blindness: BRILLIANCE Study Results

 The test, called BRILLIANCE, focused on 12 adults and 2 children with Leber congenital amaurosis.
 This pathology affects approximately one in 40,000 people and causes severe vision loss at an early age.
 It is caused by a genetic mutation that hinders the protein CEP290essential for vision, to play its role.

 Study participants received a single dose of a gene therapy called EDIT-101.
 The treatment removes the offending mutation and reinserts a strand of DNA.
-I have » in the gene, so that the retina can detect light again.
+I have » in the gene, so that the retina can detect light once more.
 The study BRILLIANCE tested participants’ ability to see colored lights, move through a small maze under different lights, and read on a blackboard.

 Positive results overall